emissary-ingress/emissary/user-guide/ambassador-pro-install.md

     +       image: quay.io/datawire/ambassador_pro:amb-core-%aproVersion%
     ```

-4. Add the `AMBASSADOR_PRO_LICENSE_KEY` environment variable to the Ambassador container and have it get it's value from the secret created in step 1.
+4. Add the `AMBASSADOR_PRO_LICENSE_KEY` environment variable to the Ambassador container and have it get its value from the secret created in step 1.

     ```yaml
             env: